Emorque/nextjs-dashboard/README.md

 ## Acknowledgements
-Thanks to the Next.JS team who created a [course](https://nextjs.org/learn) for learning Next.js, it was a great learning experience.
+Thanks to the Next.js team for creating a [course](https://nextjs.org/learn) for learning Next.js, it was a great learning experience.